Heath-Lester/photo-gallery/README.md

 1. Register as a developer and acquire API credentials

-1. Create a file called `.env.local` at the project level.
+1. Create a file called `.env.local` at the project level

-1. Create variable called `UNSPLASH_ACCESS_KEY` and add your Unsplash access key as the value.
+1. Create variable called `UNSPLASH_ACCESS_KEY` and add your Unsplash access key as the value

 ### Install dependencies